top of page

 Touch

-The “Touch” cue is a versatile, easy-to-teach behavior that can be used in various situations.
+The Touch cue is a useful foundation for many more advanced behaviors and gives you a way to capture your dog’s attention and direct their movements.
 It builds your dog’s focus, confidence, and engagement with you, making it a valuable tool for both training and everyday life.

 • Improves Focus: Helps your dog pay attention to you in distracting environments.